ABestteti/ExtractBlobToFilesystem/README.md

 # ExtractBlobToFilesystem
-This is a Oracle Pro*C/C++ utility that aims to extract a BLOB content and with it in file system (locally or on a remote file system).
+This is a Oracle Pro*C/C++ utility that aims to extract a BLOB content from Oracle datababase and store it as a file in the file system (locally or remotely).